 As the economy recovers from the pandemic and positive change occurs, Laugharne will need to project an attractive image of the town and the businesses to the local community and visitors.
-For a well-known and established destination, it's surprising that Laugharne doesn't have its own online presence as a destination for visitors and depends on a fragmented approach with various sites (Visit Carmarthenshire, Discover Carmarthenshire, BBC, Laugharne Weekend, Visit Wales, CADW) all have their own approaches.
+For a well-known and established destination, it's surprising that

+Laugharne doesn't have its own online presence as a destination for visitors and depends on a fragmented approach with various sites (Visit Carmarthenshire, Discover Carmarthenshire, BBC, Laugharne Weekend, Visit Wales, CADW, Laugharne Lines) all have their own approaches.
 The key actions are:

-Destination marketing initiative to identify the core messages and the key themes, stories and reasons to visit including the towns historic Welsh cultural ties, specialist businesses, local producer and activities.
+- Destination marketing initiative to identify the core messages and the key themes, stories and reasons to visit including the towns historic Welsh cultural ties in addition to Dylan Thomas, specialist businesses, local producer and activities.
 The opportunity exists to also work with Pendine businesses to create a 'coastal resort destination' that increases dwell times and extended day and overnight visits.

-In addition to a big campaign that shouts loud from one central source about the town and surrounding area, the proposal is to also reach the town's customer and visitors through the local businesses themselves.
+This would need to recognise that both destinations have their distinctive day and week-long visitor markets. - In addition to a big campaign that shouts loud from one central source about the town and surrounding area, the proposal is to also reach the town's customer and visitors through the local businesses themselves.
 This would be achieved by harnessing the collective communication power of the individual business and their direct interaction with existing audiences and customers using town level core messaging and the social media and communication skills that should be developed to empower each business.
 A dynamic approach to marketing would need to fully exploit the availability of SMART town technology.